-- A. Replace or reconstruct features removed as a part of the work, such as sidewalks, driveways, curbs, roadway pavement, unpaved areas, or any other items. - B. Complete restoration according to the applicable sections of the Standard Specifications and as specified by the contract documents.
+- A. Replace or reconstruct features removed as a part of the work, such as sidewalks, driveways, curbs, roadway pavement, unpaved areas, or any other items. - B. Complete restoration according the applicable sections of the Standard Specifications or as directed by the Engineer.